Integer matrices with a given characteristic polynomial and multiplicative dependence of matrices: Abstract

 \section{Abstract}

+We consider the set $\cM_n\(\Z; H\)$ of $n\times n$-matrices with integer elements of size at most $H$ and obtain a new upper bound on the number of matrices from $\cM_n\(\Z; H\)$ with a given characteristic polynomial $f \in \Z[X]$, which is uniform with respect to $f$.
+This complements the asymptotic formula of A.~Eskin, S.~Mozes and N.~Shah (1996) in which $f$ has to be fixed and irreducible.

-We consider the set $\cM_n\(\Z; H\)$ of $n\times n$-matrices with integer elements of size at most $H$ and obtain upper and lower bounds on the number of $s$-tuples of matrices from $\cM_n\(\Z; H\)$, satisfying various multiplicative relations, including multiplicative dependence and bounded generation of a subgroup of $\GL_n(\Q)$.
+Using this result, among others, we obtain upper and lower bounds on the number of $s$-tuples of matrices from $\cM_n\(\Z; H\)$, satisfying various multiplicative relations, including multiplicative dependence and bounded generation of a subgroup of $\GL_n(\Q)$.
 These problems generalise those studied in the scalar case $n=1$ by F.~Pappalardi, M.~Sha, I.~E.~Shparlinski and C.~L.~Stewart (2018) with an obvious distinction due to the non-commutativity of matrices.

-As a part of our method, we obtain a new upper bound on the number of matrices from $\cM_n\(\Z; H\)$ with a given characteristic polynomial $f \in \Z[X]$, which is uniform with respect to $f$.
-This complements the asymptotic formula of A.~Eskin, S.~Mozes and N.~Shah (1996) in which $f$ has to be fixed and irreducible.
+Motivated by these problems, we also prove various properties of the variety of complex matrices with fixed characteristic polynomial, including computing the degree of this variety.

 \subjclass[2020]{11C20, 15B36, 15B52}

 \keywords{Matrices, multiplicative dependence, matrix equation, abelianisation}